-Mr McIntosh stressed that the 5-Star rating applies only to the Ranger's 4x4-equipped variants, thanks to their head-protecting side airbags.
+Mr McIntosh stressed that the 5-Star rating applies only to 18 of the Ranger's 20 variants, as these models are fitted with head-protecting side airbags.

-The 4x2 variants, which lack these additional airbags on the standard equipment list, carries a 4-Star rating.
+The remaining two models - both 4x2 variants - lack these additional airbags on the standard equipment list, and therefore carry a 4-Star rating.

 “We are surprised that the single cab ute does not include these airbags – a proven safety feature – and are disappointed they are not standard across the range,” he added.